• Pictures

 I meant it; she had no life that I could see, and I thought that maybe the only thing holding her to this earth was my Dad, maybe she could not leave him, and she did not for some time.

-I remember Diane and I were at the Fries, Virginia Old Time Jam, which took place every Thursday night at the Fries Old Historic Theater.
+I remember Diane and I were at the Fries, Virginia Old Time Jam, which takes place every Thursday night at the Fries Old Historic Theater.
 Diane plays her dulcimer, and I keep time on my modified washboard, yes, it is a Hillbilly instrument, but I love playing it and am told I am good at it too.
 This particular Thursday night, we ended the Jam the same way we traditionally ended it, with a gospel number, which just about all the time was “Will the Circle Be Unbroken.”
 Karen or Bonnie, whichever was playing bass, would sing lead.
 This night it was Bonnie.
 I was sitting next to Diane when, during the last chorus, the music stopped, and we all sang together.
 I suddenly had the strongest thought that my Mom would not make it through the night.
 The song ended, and I tried to shake off the chill that I felt.

 We chatted with the other musicians while we packed up our instruments, and then headed home.